ahlatky/neighborhood-maps-project-discovering-midtown/README.md

 ## Install

 No installation necessary.
-Follow this [link](https://github.com/ahlatky/neighborhood-maps-project-discovering-midtown) and load index.html to check out and interact with the site.
+Follow this [link](https://ahlatky.github.io/neighborhood-maps-project-discovering-midtown/) to check out my map published on Github so that you can view and interact with the site!
+You can also checkout my Github repo [here](https://github.com/ahlatky/neighborhood-maps-project-discovering-midtown)

 ## Contributing